PublicSoftTools

 Merge First, Then Split Strategically

 If you have useful pages scattered across several PDFs, the fastest route is to merge everything into one file first, then use the range-split mode to extract exactly the pages you need.
-This avoids the tedium of opening each source file individually.
+This avoids the tedium of opening each source file individually and tracking which pages came from which source.

 Reduce File Size Before Emailing

 Email clients commonly cap attachments at 10–25 MB.
+Gmail's limit is 25 MB; Outlook's default is 20 MB; many corporate email servers cap at 10 MB.
 If your merged PDF exceeds the limit, use the interval-split mode to cut it into smaller pieces that each stay under the threshold.
+Recipients can reassemble the pieces with the merge tool.

 Combine With the PDF Editor for Clean Final Output

-After merging or splitting, open the result in the PDF Editor to add annotations, fix page order anomalies, or overlay a cover page before sharing.
+After merging or splitting, open the result in the PDF Editor to add annotations, fix page order anomalies, overlay a cover page, or add a watermark before sharing.
+The workflow of merge → review → polish produces cleaner, more professional final documents than relying on any single tool.

-If merged pages need significant layout changes, convert the PDF to Word via the PDF to Word converter, edit freely in your word processor, then export back to PDF.
-Use the merge tool last to combine it with any other documents.
+If merged pages need significant layout changes — rewriting paragraphs, adding a table of contents, changing fonts or spacing — convert the PDF to Word via the PDF to Word converter, edit freely in your word processor, then export back to PDF.
+Use the merge tool last to combine it with any other documents that remain as PDFs.

 Prepare PDFs for OCR

-Scanned documents are stored as image pages.
-Splitting a large scan into smaller chunks before running OCR reduces processing time and makes it easier to correct recognition errors page by page.
+Scanned documents are stored as image pages with no searchable text.
+Splitting a large scanned archive into smaller chunks (30–50 pages each) before running OCR reduces per-file processing time, makes it easier to correct recognition errors page by page, and produces searchable PDFs that are small enough to email or upload to a document management system.

 Comparison: Server-Based vs. Browser-Based Tools